websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/poshi-test-automation/getting-started/setup.md

     └── gradlew.bat
     ```

-1. Setup version control (git) in the directory.

 1. To fetch the Poshi Standalone build files, run the following command from the desired directory in a terminal/command line window:

     ```